Medically reviewed by Drugs.com. Last updated on Feb 1, 2020.

 - Muscle cramps.
 These result from the rapid loss of salts such as sodium, chloride and potassium.

 - Shock.
 This is one of the most serious complications of dehydration.
 It occurs when low blood volume causes a drop in blood pressure and a drop in the amount of oxygen in your body.
-If untreated, severe hypovolemic shock can cause death in a matter of minutes.
+If untreated, severe hypovolemic shock can cause death in minutes.

 When to see a doctor

-The risk of cholera is slight in industrialized nations, and even in endemic areas you're not likely to become infected if you follow food safety recommendations.
-Still, sporadic cases of cholera occur throughout the world.
+The risk of cholera is slight in industrialized nations.
+Even in areas where it exists you're not likely to become infected if you follow food safety recommendations.
+Still, cases of cholera occur throughout the world.
 If you develop severe diarrhea after visiting an area with active cholera, see your doctor.

-If you have diarrhea, especially severe diarrhea, and think you may have been exposed to cholera, seek treatment right away.
-Severe dehydration is a medical emergency that requires immediate care regardless of the cause.
+If you have diarrhea, especially severe diarrhea, and think you might have been exposed to cholera, seek treatment right away.
+Severe dehydration is a medical emergency that requires immediate care.

 A bacterium called Vibrio cholerae causes cholera infection.
-However, the deadly effects of the disease are the result of a potent toxin called CTX that the bacterium produce in the small intestine.
-CTX binds to the intestinal walls, where it interferes with the normal flow of sodium and chloride.
-This causes the body to secrete enormous amounts of water, leading to diarrhea and a rapid loss of fluids and salts (electrolytes).
+The deadly effects of the disease are the result of a toxin the bacteria produces in the small intestine.
+The toxin causes the body to secrete enormous amounts of water, leading to diarrhea and a rapid loss of fluids and salts (electrolytes).

 - Surface or well water.
-Cholera bacteria can lie dormant in water for long periods, and contaminated public wells are frequent sources of large-scale cholera outbreaks.
-People living in crowded conditions without adequate sanitation are especially at risk of cholera.
+Contaminated public wells are frequent sources of large-scale cholera outbreaks.
+People living in crowded conditions without adequate sanitation are especially at risk.

 - Seafood.
-Eating raw or undercooked seafood, especially shellfish, that originates from certain locations can expose you to cholera bacteria.
-Most recent cases of cholera occurring in the United States have been traced to seafood from the Gulf of Mexico.
+Eating raw or undercooked seafood, especially shellfish, that comes from certain places can expose you to cholera bacteria.
+Most recent cases of cholera in the United States have been traced to seafood from the Gulf of Mexico.

 - Raw fruits and vegetables.
-Raw, unpeeled fruits and vegetables are a frequent source of cholera infection in areas where cholera is endemic.
-In developing nations, uncomposted manure fertilizers or irrigation water containing raw sewage can contaminate produce in the field.
+Raw, unpeeled fruits and vegetables are a frequent source of cholera infection in areas where there's cholera.
+In developing countries, uncomposted manure fertilizers or irrigation water containing raw sewage can contaminate produce in the field.

 - Grains.
-In regions where cholera is widespread, grains such as rice and millet that are contaminated after cooking and allowed to remain at room temperature for several hours become a medium for the growth of cholera bacteria.
+In regions where cholera is widespread, grains such as rice and millet that are contaminated after cooking and kept at room temperature for several hours can grow cholera bacteria.

-- Reduced or nonexistent stomach acid (hypochlorhydria or achlorhydria).
-Cholera bacteria can't survive in an acidic environment, and ordinary stomach acid often serves as a first line defense against infection.
+- Reduced or nonexistent stomach acid.
+Cholera bacteria can't survive in an acidic environment, and ordinary stomach acid often serves as a defense against infection.
 But people with low levels of stomach acid — such as children, older adults, and people who take antacids, H-2 blockers or proton pump inhibitors — lack this protection, so they're at greater risk of cholera.

 - Type O blood.
 For reasons that aren't entirely clear, people with type O blood are twice as likely to develop cholera compared with people with other blood types.

 - Raw or undercooked shellfish.
-Although large-scale cholera outbreaks no longer occur in industrialized nations, eating shellfish from waters known to harbor the bacteria greatly increases your risk.
+Although industrialized nations no longer have large-scale cholera outbreaks, eating shellfish from waters known to harbor the bacteria greatly increases your risk.

-Although shock and severe dehydration are the most devastating complications of cholera, other problems can occur, such as:
+Although shock and severe dehydration are the worst complications of cholera, other problems can occur, such as:

-- Low potassium levels (hypokalemia).
+- Low potassium levels.
 People with cholera lose large quantities of minerals, including potassium, in their stools.
 Very low potassium levels interfere with heart and nerve function and are life-threatening.

-- Kidney (renal) failure.
-When the kidneys lose their filtering ability, excess amounts of fluids, some electrolytes and wastes build up in your body — a potentially life-threatening condition.
+- Kidney failure.
+When the kidneys lose their filtering ability, excess amounts of fluids, some electrolytes and wastes build up in the body — a potentially life-threatening condition.
 In people with cholera, kidney failure often accompanies shock.

 Cholera requires immediate treatment because the disease can cause death within hours.

 - Intravenous fluids.
-During a cholera epidemic, most people can be helped by oral rehydration alone, but severely dehydrated people may also need intravenous fluids.
+Most people with cholera can be helped by oral rehydration alone, but severely dehydrated people might also need intravenous fluids.

 - Antibiotics.
-While antibiotics are not a necessary part of cholera treatment, some of these drugs may reduce both the amount and duration of cholera-related diarrhea for people who are severely ill.
+While not a necessary part of cholera treatment, some antibiotics can reduce cholera-related diarrhea and shorten how long it lasts in severely ill people.

 - Zinc supplements.
-Research has shown that zinc may decrease and shorten the duration of diarrhea in children with cholera.
+Research has shown that zinc might decrease diarrhea and shorten how long it lasts in children with cholera.

 Preparing for an appointment